 NOTE: Teaching certificates are issued by the State of Texas, not the University.
-In order to meet any new guidelines from the State Board for Educator Certification (SBEC), the University may change requirements described in this Catalog.
+In order to meet any new guidelines from the Texas Education Agency (TEA), the University may change requirements described in this Catalog.
 Students should check with the School of Education office for current requirements.